 The Coronavirus Business Interruption Loan Scheme

-30 September 2020: ICAEW's Corporate Finance Faculty explains the Coronavirus Business Interruption Loan Scheme (CBILS), introduced on 23 March and revised on 2 April, provides support for businesses to access funding if certain eligibility criteria are met.
+30 September 2020: ICAEW's Corporate Finance Faculty explains the Coronavirus Business Interruption Loan Scheme (CBILS), introduced on 23 March and revised on 2 April, which provides support for businesses to access funding if certain eligibility criteria are met.
 From September new guidance regarding the ‘undertaking in difficulty’ test could mean that more companies will be eligible.
 The deadline for new applications is 31 March 2021.

 |OFFICIAL GUIDANCE:||Coronavirus Business Interruption Loan Scheme|

 What is it and how can I get hold of the money?

 CBILS has been introduced by the UK Government as a temporary measure with the aim of supporting the continued provision of finance to UK SMEs during the COVID-19 outbreak.
 The scheme is designed to provide lenders with a government-backed guarantee.
 The government has announced that CBILS will be demand-led and will be resourced accordingly, and, on 2 April, revised it to make more businesses eligible.

 CBILS is administered by the British Business Bank and made available to businesses via more than 40 accredited lenders, including the major high street banks.
 Whilst details on the scheme are available on the British Business Bank web site, that organisation is a wholesale funder and businesses should apply via their existing bank or a lender accredited via the scheme.